 Task Outcomes Task Detail Weighting Date Due 3 SC5-4WS develops questions or hypotheses to be investigated scientifically SC5-5WS produces a plan to investigate identified questions, hypotheses or problems, individually and collaboratively SC5-6WS undertakes first-hand investigations to collect valid and reliable data and information, individually and collaboratively SC5-7WS processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions SC5-8WS applies scientific understanding and critical thinking skills to suggest possible solutions to identified problems SC5-9WS presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations Student Research Project The student research project is a mandatory component of Stage 5 Science.
 The student research project promotes student inquiry, independent research and links the skills of working scientifically to the context of student's interests.
-25% Term 3 Week 4 4 Working Scientifically: SC5-4WS, SC5-5WS5, SC5-6WS, SC5-7WS, SC5-8WS, SC5-9WS (see Task 3 for descriptions) Knowledge and Understanding: SC5-10PW applies models, theories and laws to explain situations involving energy, force and motion SC5-11PW explains how scientific understanding about energy conservation, transfers and transformations is applied in systems SC5-12ES describes changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined over time by the scientific community SC5-15LW explains how biological understanding has advanced through scientific discoveries, technological developments and the needs of society SC5-16CW explains how models, theories and laws about matter have been refined as new scientific evidence becomes available SC5-17CW discusses the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials Assessment task Written assessment of all topics covered in Year 10.
-30% Term 4 Week 2
+25% Term 3 Week 4 4 Working Scientifically: SC5-4WS, SC5-5WS5, SC5-6WS, SC5-7WS, SC5-8WS, SC5-9WS (refer descriptions Task 3) Knowledge and Understanding: SC5-10PW applies models, theories and laws to explain situations involving energy, force and motion SC5-11PW explains how scientific understanding about energy conservation, transfers and transformations is applied in systems SC5-12ES describes changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined over time by the scientific community SC5-15LW explains how biological understanding has advanced through scientific discoveries, technological developments and the needs of society In-class Knowledge and Skills task Written assessment of the skills and knowledge covered in On the Move and Life Goes On topics.
+25% Term 4 Week 2